Limited Space Did Not Stop an Expert from Building an Elegant Custom Wine Cellar in Las Vegas

 Blue Grouse Wine Cellars offers a wide array of refrigeration systems to cater to the specific need of their customers.
 For this project, they used a KoolR Magnum cooling unit.
 They placed it through the back of the wine room, at the top section of the racking.

-It is a suitable option for small wine cellars because it is non-intrusive.
+It is a suitable option for small custom wine cellars in Las Vegas because it is non-intrusive.
 It is also recommended for homeowners who are on a budget.
 Installing the KoolR Magnum cooling system doesn’t need an HVAC technician.

 Elegant Wall and Entryway